nicmarti/quarkus-timekeeper-demo/README.md

 ## Packaging and running the application

 The application is packageable using `./mvnw package`.
-It produces the executable `timekeeper-1.0.0-SNAPSHOT-runner.jar` file in `/target` directory.
+It produces the executable `timekeeper-1.2.0-SNAPSHOT-runner.jar` file in `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

-The application is now runnable using `java -jar target/timekeeper-1.0.0-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -jar target/timekeeper-1.2.0-SNAPSHOT-runner.jar`.

+Open a web browser and check that http://localhost:8080/ load the home page.

 ## Creating a native executable